 Q: What are the Admission Criteria?
 A: An applicant will be admitted to Fellowship House’s residential program provided the following criteria are met:

-- Applicant must complete Fellowship House application.
+- Applicant must complete Fellowship House application at time of admission.

 - Applicant must not currently be in physical withdrawal from any substance.